Quality Education Fund e-Learning Funding Programme—Provision of Mobile Computer Devices and Internet Services Support

 The establishment of the Quality Education Fund (hereafter “the Fund”) is to finance projects for the promotions of quality education in Hong Kong.

-Eligible Beneficiaries
+Student Beneficiaries

-• those receiving full grant/half grant of the School Textbook Assistance Scheme (STAS) from the Student Finance Office; or
+(ii) those receiving full grant/half grant of the School Textbook Assistance Scheme (STAS) from the Student Finance Office; or

-• those with limited economic means identified by schools.
-Schools may establish their school-based criteria according to their school contexts and students’ family background to identify students who are with limited economic means, but are not receiving CSSA or The maximum number of students in this category is 10% of the number of student beneficiaries that meeting the criteria of CSSA and STAS in that school year.
-If individual schools have genuine needs, they may apply to the Information Technology in Education (ITE) Section of the EDB for increasing the number of student beneficiaries in this category, which will be considered on a case-by-case basis.
-2.studying in schools and classes implementing e-learning and adopting BYOD.
+Schools may establish their school-based criteria according to their school contexts and students’ family background for identifying students who are with limited economic means but are not receiving CSSA or STAS.
+The maximum number of students in this category is 10% of the number of student beneficiaries that meeting the criteria of CSSA and STAS in that school year.

 For more information, please visit https://www.edb.gov.hk/en/edu-system/primary-secondary/applicable-to-primary-secondary/it-in-edu/ite-qef/qef_index.html